ARTISTRY, REFINEMENT & GRACE

 Expert Witness & Tree Expert - Litigation

-Retainer fee often covers meeting(s), discussion of case, field work, can include Tree Valuation Report, basic research, assessments, and can include writing up formal assessment and report(s) depending on scope of case.
+Our expert witness and tree expert litigation services are availiable under a retainer, this often often covers meeting(s), discussion of case, field work, can include tree valuation report, basic research, assessments, and can include formal assessment and report(s) depending on scope of case.

 Tree Risk Assessment

 TRAQ is an International Society of Arboriculture Qualification Program that trains Arborists how to use the methodologies outlined in the ISA Best Management Practices for Tree Risk Assessment.
 This qualification Promotes The Safety of People and Property by providing a standardized and systematic process for assessing tree risk.